 A passenger can be held to the same standard for negligence as a driver.
 If a passenger’s conduct falls short of the “reasonable person” standard, the jury may find that the passenger’s negligence contributed to the cause of the car crash.

-Can a Passenger Be Responsible for Damages for a Car Crash?
+Can a Passenger Be Responsible for Damages for a Car Crash in Florida?

-First, if the passenger was injured and is suing the driver, the passenger’s compensation for damages could be reduced.
-Comparative fault laws in Florida allow judges to reduce a person’s compensation to account for their percentage of fault in an accident.
+First, if the passenger was injured and is suing the driver, the passenger’s compensation for damages could be reduced or prohibited.
+Modified comparative fault laws in Florida allow judges to reduce a person’s compensation to account for their percentage of fault in an accident.
+However, if a person’s percentage of responsibility exceeds 50%, they’re not allowed to recover a monetary award from another party.

-Schedule a Free Consultation With Our Miami Passenger Negligence Lawyers
+Schedule a Free Consultation With Our Miami, FL Car Accident Law Firm

 Passenger negligence claims can be challenging to prove.
 You need a Miami car accident lawyer to help with your claim.
 Call to speak with a knowledgeable, compassionate member of our legal team.
 Your initial visit is free of charge, and you are under no obligation to hire our law firm after speaking with a Miami personal injury lawyer.